About Miriam Ortwed

 My work lives somewhere between surface design, illustration, and play — exploring how patterns and materials can shape the way we feel in a space.

-I’m the founder of Softform Studio, a creative brand focused on pattern, mindfulness, and slow design — from wallpaper and fabric to embroidery, stationery, and miniature paper worlds.
+I’m the founder of Softform Studio (currently under construction), a creative brand focused on pattern, mindfulness, and slow design — from wallpaper and fabric to embroidery, stationery, and miniature paper worlds.

 It’s my way of making calm tangible — through pattern, texture, and moments of quiet making.